ClaytonFarr/booster-testing-utilities/README.md

   (e.g. commands, entities, etc.).
-- Also includes helper utilities that [abstract test creation](https://github.com/ClaytonFarr/booster-testing-utilities#testing-automation) substantially, inferring as much data and intention as possible from the tested files themselves (via code or special @ notation).
-The jury is still out what level of this is useful (e.g. don't want to accidentally create self-fulfilling tests).
+- Also includes helper utilities that [abstract test creation](https://github.com/ClaytonFarr/booster-testing-utilities#testing-automation) substantially, inferring as much data and intention as possible from the tested files themselves via code or special @ notation. _(The jury is still out what level of this is useful (e.g. don't want to accidentally create self-fulfilling tests)._

-## Relevant Files
+## Test Relevant Files in Repo

+_The things you'll want to bring into your own project to replicate this testing approach._

 - dependencies and 'test:\*' scripts: `/package.json`
 - Booster config setup: `/src/config/config.ts` _(updates to 'local' & 'test' environments)_